| RCT2 Guideby Jazz

 You first, at the bottom have cake.... then a layer of frosting...

 then more cake.... than a layer of frosting... and so on.
+Windows and Textures: When placing windows, all you obviously have

 to do is put them in front of the walls.
 Remember to put the "door"